angular-fullstack/generator-angular-fullstack/readme.md

     client/app/myService/myService.service.spec.js

-You can also do `yo angular:factory` and `yo angular:provider` for other types of services.
+You can also do `yo angular-fullstack:factory` and `yo angular-fullstack:provider` for other types of services.

 ### Decorator
 Generates an AngularJS service decorator.